 Good examples of these are Apple’s slick logo and marketing, or Nike’s ‘swoosh’ design and ‘Just Do It’ slogan.
 These brands clearly identify the companies, differentiate them from the competition, and help personify what the company is about.

-Branding may have begun with businesses, but as humans – whether we like it or not, we all have our own ‘brands’ – even with our friends and family.
-Perhaps you’re the sociable one that always arranges meet ups with your friends and family?
-Or maybe, you’re known for your kindness and reliability – as someone to turn to in times of need?
+Branding may have begun with businesses.
+But whether we like it or not, we all have our own individual ‘brands’ – even with our friends and family.
+Perhaps you’re the sociable one that always arranges meetups?
+Or maybe you’re known for your kindness and reliability, as someone to turn to in times of need?

 1. What is a personal brand?